sourcegraph/sourcegraph-public-snapshot/doc/dev/typescript/patterns.md

 **Caveat**: If you are using the `Error` type, make sure that the exception you are saving is actually an Error with our `asError()` utility.
 Exceptions in TypeScript are of type `any`, i.e. if a function deep down exhibits the bad practice of throwing e.g. a string, it could mess up the type checking logic.
+If you accidentally return an `any` typed error without using `asError()`, the ESLint rule `no-unsafe-return` will warn you.

+## Avoiding classes

+In traditional OOP programming languages, classes are often used for **encapsulation** and **polymorphism**.
+In TypeScript, classes are not needed to achieve these goals.
+Encapsulation can be easily achieved with modules (i.e. non-exported module members) and closures.
+Polymorphism is available without classes thanks to duck-typed interfaces and object literals.

+We found that when using classes as an encapsulation boundary in TypeScript, over time they often grow to violate the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle),  become hard to reason about and hard to test.
+Methods often get added to the class that only access a subset of the properties of the class.
+Splitting the class up afterwards into multiple smaller classes that draw better boundaries takes a lot of effort.

+Starting out from the beginning with **individual functions** (instead of methods) that take **just the data they need** as interface-typed parameters (instead of accessing class fields) avoids this problem.
+It makes it easy to evolve each function individually, increase or decrease their data dependencies, and split or merge them.
+Ideally these functions do not mutate the input object, but each produce a new result object instead.
+This makes it easy to compose them.
+Avoid having functions that take more data than they actually need just to return this part of the input verbatim, because it makes them harder to test and ties them to the context they are used in currently.
+This "merging" is better done by the caller.
+Instead of constructors, factory functions can be defined that create and return object literals (typed with an interface).
+These functions are conventionally named `create`+_name of interface_ (eg. [`createModelService()`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@b1ddeff4a2b94ceccda7cdf7021d5f82aa4522ed/-/blob/shared/src/api/client/services/modelService.ts#L99-167).

+There are a few places where we do use classes, e.g. [`ExtDocuments`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@fd9eef0b5893dfb3358d2a3358d15f3e9b14ca9e/-/blob/shared/src/api/extension/api/documents.ts#L21:20).
+These are usually where mutation is unavoidable.
+For example, our extension host web worker runs in a separate thread.
+We need to sync various data between the worker and the main thread, because requesting that data on demand every time  through message passing would not be performant.

+We also have a large number of React class components in our codebase predating [React hooks](https://reactjs.org/docs/hooks-intro.html).
+We are continuously refactoring these to function components using hooks.